IRA Financial Blog

 • IRA Financial will handle your Real Estate IRA

-What Is The Minimum Amount to Invest in Real Estate with a Self-Directed IRA?
+What Is the Minimum Amount to Invest in Real Estate with a Self-Directed IRA?
 The answer is, it depends.
 Real estate is the most popular investment for Self-Directed IRA investors.
 The Internal Revenue Code does not describe what a Self-Directed IRA can invest in, only what it cannot invest in.
 Internal Revenue Code Sections 408 & 4975 prohibits the IRA holder and his or her lineal descendants (“disqualified persons”) from engaging in certain type of transactions that would directly or indirectly personally benefit a “disqualified person”.
 In other words, a Self-Directed IRA can, generally, make any investment except for collectibles, insurance, or any transaction that does not exclusively benefit the IRA.
 Below is a partial list of domestic or foreign real estate-related investments that you can make with a Self-Directed IRA:

 • Raw land